cardanoz/constitution/constitution-2.2.txt

 ##### **GUARDRAILS**

-PARAM-05a (y) DReps must vote \yes\ with a collective support of more than 50% of all active voting stake.
+PARAM-05a (y) DReps must vote "yes" with a collective support of more than 50% of all active voting stake.
 This is enforced by the Guardrails on the DRep voting thresholds.